sidekick-coder/db/docs/providers/yaml.md

-# Markdown provider
+# Yaml provider

-This provider is a folder with a list of `.md` files
+This provider is a folder with a list of `.yaml` files

 ## Options